6 Best Practices for Using Images on Your BlogA Complete Guide to Blog Images (and Optimization for SEO) in 2024

 Screenshots

-To take a screenshot, simply hit the Print Screen key on Windows, Shift+Command+3 on a Mac, or Ctrl+Show Windows on a Chromebook.
+To take a screenshot, hit the Print Screen key on Windows, Shift+Command+3 on a Mac, or Ctrl+Show Windows on a Chromebook.

 This will take a picture of your whole screen.
-You can then paste your screenshot into any graphics editing program, such as Paint.NET, where you can crop it down if needed.
+You can paste your screenshot into any graphics editing program, such as Paint.NET, where you can crop it down if needed.

-If you want to add features like arrows, boxes, or text to your screenshots, you can use a dedicated screen shot app like Snagit.
+If you want to add features like arrows, boxes, or text to your screenshots, you can use a dedicated screenshot app like Snagit.

 Choosing the Right Blog Image for Your Post